massive-oss/mcover/README.md

 **New since 3.0.0**

-- Removed legacy Haxe 2.10 support
+- Removed support for Haxe 2.x
-- Retired mcover.logger
+- Removed mcover.logger
-- Optimised macro coverage generation
+- Refactored internals to use macro retification
+- Issue 26 - Added support for ignoring individual expressions via metadata
+- Issue 23 - Add support for packages with underscores

 ## Features